Accommodation policy on drugs and anti-social behaviour

 Accommodation Services has a duty to inform the police of any incident involving illegal drugs.
 This could result in criminal prosecution.
 If a student is convicted of a drug-related offence, there may be additional implications in the future for employment and travel.
 This could also impact on our ability to give future landlord references.

-Accommodation Services will also inform your Faculty of the disciplinary process.
+Accommodation Services will also inform your college of the disciplinary process.
 Students should be aware of the potential implications for professional suitability, professional registration etc, especially with regard to vocational qualifications.

 Any person found on premises managed by Accommodation Services, and who is not a resident at those premises, and who is found or reasonably suspected to be involved with illegal drugs or psychoactive substances, will be subject to an immediate lifetime ban from those premises.
 Any associate of that person, who has invited them onto the premises and is a resident, may well be considered for disciplinary action themselves for allowing the incident to take place.